Colorado Springs, Colorado: Marijuana

 Although Colorado voters approved Colorado Amendment 64, a constitutional amendment in 2012 legalizing retail sales of marijuana for recreational purposes, the Colorado Springs city council voted not to permit retail shops in the city, as was allowed in the amendment.
 Medical marijuana outlets continue to operate in Colorado Springs.
 In 2015, there were 91 medical marijuana clinics in the city, which reported sales of $59.6 million in 2014, up 11 percent from the previous year but without recreational marijuana shops.
 On April 26, 2016, Colorado Springs city council decided to extend the current six-month moratorium to eighteen months with no new licenses to be granted until May 2017.
-A scholarly paper suggested the city will give up $25.4 million in tax revenue and fees if the city continues to thwart the industry from opening within the city limits.
+A scholarly paper suggested the city would give up $25.4 million in tax revenue and fees if the city continued to thwart the industry from opening within the city limits.
 As of March 1, 2018, there were 131 medical marijuana centers and no recreational cannabis stores.
 As of 2019 Colorado Springs is still one of seven towns that have only allowed for medical marijuana.

 In popular culture

 Colorado Springs has been the subject of or setting for many books, films and television shows, and is a frequent backdrop for political thrillers and military-themed stories because of its many military installations and vital importance to the United States' continental defense.
 Notable television series using the city as a setting include Dr. Quinn, Medicine Woman, Homicide Hunter and the Stargate series Stargate SG-1, as well as the films WarGames, The Prestige, and BlacKkKlansman.

-In a North Korean propaganda video released in April 2013, Colorado Springs was inexplicably singled out as one of four targets for a missile strike.
+In a North Korean propaganda video released in April 2013, Colorado Springs was singled out as one of four targets for a missile strike.
 The video failed to pinpoint Colorado Springs on the map, instead showing a spot somewhere in Louisiana.